-The Hunt Master must remain at the hunt headquarters at all times to assist any cast or cast members that got separated on their way to the woods or that returned prior to the expiration of hunt time.
+The Hunt Master must remain at the hunt headquarters during the course of the hunt.
 No questions, pertaining to scoring during the hunt, may be called in to the HM/HD.
 The HM/HD may not accept any information pertaining to final score via a phone.
 The scorecard must be returned by the deadline in order for the winning dog to be considered for placement.